volkamerlab/MolDockLab/README.md

 --known_ligands_path      Path to the experimentally validated ligands library.
 --true_value_col          Column name of the true activity values in the
                           experimentally validated ligands library.
+--software_path           Path to the directory holding the third-party docking tools and
+                          scoring functions (gnina, PLANTS, DiffDock, gypsum_dl, SCORCH, RTMScore, ...), as installed by setup_py310.sh.
+Both relative and absolute paths are accepted, e.g. "software".

 Optional args: